petersendev/node-skip-packages/README.md

 # skip-packages

-This packages was created primarily for the ability to separate the installation of packages from a private registry to a later stage to better facilitate docker's caching mechanism when you have to use an authentication which changes on every build.
+This packages was created primarily for the ability to separate the installation of packages from a private registry to a later stage to better facilitate docker's caching mechanism when you have to use an authentication which changes on every build (like the System.AccessToken in Azure Pipelines).

 ```
 skip-packages